 The next step in the project's development is to proceed with a pilot plant program on a bulk sample to finalize flowsheet parameters for engineering purposes including reagent recycling and water treatment processes, after which a feasibility study can be completed.
-This work will also generate product samples for glass-ceramic customer qualification and acceptance and provide concentrate for further laboratory work on the lithium hydroxide process flowsheet.
-This program is now expected to proceed in 2021 subject to arranging project financing.
+The bulk sample collection work program was completed subsequent to the end of the Quarter with the extraction of 5,000 tonnes of mineralized rock of the three different ore types that will be stored and processed separately.
+The sample was trucked to Kenora where it will be crushed to appropriate size prior to shipping to a metallurgical testing facility for pilot scale work.
+This work will also generate large product samples meeting the detailed specifications for glass-ceramic customer qualification and acceptance and provide concentrate for further laboratory work on the lithium hydroxide process flowsheet.
+This process work will begin in April and continue into summer, 2021.

-The use of gravity concentration and ore sorting pre-concentration methods are to be further investigated, with the objective of reducing costs for the flotation circuit, reducing energy and waste volumes and overall environmental impacts by reducing the amount of feed reporting to the milling circuit.
+The use of gravity concentration and ore sorting pre-concentration methods are to be further investigated, with the objective of reducing costs for the flotation circuit, reducing energy, reagent use and waste volumes and overall environmental impacts by reducing the amount of feed reporting to the milling circuit.
 Some additional drilling is also contemplated to collect more geotechnical data for pit and infrastructure design work.
 Continued exploration including drilling on the Paterson Lake claims in the vicinity of the new Snowbank petalite pegmatite discovery and the Glitter pegmatite is also planned, subject to financing.

 In its 2016 Preliminary Economic Assessment, Avalon developed a proprietary process flowsheet to produce a high purity lithium hydroxide product from petalite for the lithium battery material market.
 The flowsheet has the advantage of generating limited waste by the recycling of the sulphuric acid solvent.
 To further optimize this flowsheet, Avalon has recently shipped a 50 kg sample of petalite concentrate to XPS (Expert Process Solutions) in Sudbury, Ontario to generate leach solution for use in optimizing the final stages of the process, which involves the use of electrolysis to produce lithium hydroxide.
 The program will focus on an improved membrane alternative and efficient crystallization of the final high purity product.
-The results (expected in April, 2021) will enable finalizing equipment selection and design.
+The results (expected in June, 2021) will enable finalizing equipment selection and design for the planned lithium refinery.

 In the glass-ceramics market, the innovation of new products is creating many new market opportunities for Avalon's petalite product.
 One such market requires a petalite product that has not been concentrated by froth flotation, as residual reagents on the surface of the product can compromise its performance in this specific glass-ceramic material.
-Recent testwork conducted at Met-Solve Laboratories, Langley, BC has successfully demonstrated that an acceptable quality petalite product to serve this market can be produced simply by using DMS.
-The Company's next step is to generate a larger product sample for evaluation by the customer that expressed interest in it.
+Recent testwork conducted at Met-Solve Laboratories, Langley, BC has successfully demonstrated that an acceptable quality petalite product to serve this market can be produced simply by using Dense Media Separation (DMS).
+The Company's next step is to recover a 20 tonne product sample from the recently collected bulk sample for evaluation by the customer that expressed interest in it.
+This work is targeted for completion in Q3.